Major Employers and Top Companies in Austin

 12545 Riata Vista Circle

 Personal computer giant Apple, Inc. employs more than 3,000 at its Austin location, with employees who work in sales, marketing, and customer service.
-A massive expansion started in December 2012 will become the tech giant’s new “Americas Operation Center” by 2015, with a second phase to be completed by 2021.
+A massive expansion started in December 2012 and became the tech giant’s new "Americas Operation Center" in 2015, with a second phase to be completed by 2021.
 Apple’s new operations center will create approximately 3,600 jobs, more than doubling their current workforce in Austin.

 12. Applied Materials